 Things to do in Lidköping and around Läckö

 There's plenty to do in Lidköping beyond just visiting our castle.
-Spend the night at the hotel in Victoriahuset, at the campsite or in the guest harbour, or take a tour around the surrounding area.
-The sights in Lidköping extend over the whole area, whether it is on Kållandsö, Kinnekulle or in the city centre.
+Spend the night at the hotel Läckö Wärdshus, at the campsite or in the guest harbour, or take a trip around the surrounding area.
+The sights in Skaraborg stretch across the whole area, whether it's Kållandsö, Kinnekulle or in the city centre of Lidköping.

 Sights in Lidköping